DinoChiesa/Apigee-GCP-Logging-Example/README.md

 }
 ```

-That access token can then be used against the Logging APIs.
+You can then use that access token as a bearer token with the Logging APIs.
 And in fact, the same pattern applies for any of the services within Google Cloud: Pub/Sub, DLP, BigQuery, and so on.

 For scalability, a system that logs to Cloud Logging should obtain and cache
 the access token, and must be able to obtain new access tokens on expiry.